micahondiwa/ml_dl-in-finance/README.md

-A series of ML projects in finance
+A series of Machine Learning and Deep Learning projects in finance